Welcome to the official European Hyperloop Week Teams section!

 Well done to all the teams that passed the first stage and hope to see you in Valencia!

 The European Hyperloop Week 2021 (EHW 2021) provides the opportunity to any student teams, start-ups, foundations, companies etc. to present their research, innovations and developments in the field of Hyperloop.
 The variety of the categories in the competition allows for a range of projects to be registered for participation in EHW – from prototypes, through conceptual designs of technical components, to full-scale Hyperloop implementation analysis.
-The awards will be given for the most innovative, efficient, and economical projects – those that are the most appropriate for real introduction of Hyperloop, accelerating the development of the technology.
+The awards will be given for the most innovative, efficient, and economical projects – those that are the most appropriate for the real introduction of Hyperloop, accelerating the development of the technology.

-In order to be allowed to exhibit any systems, demonstrations or models at EHW 2021 teams must be registered for one of the two application categories (as detailed below) and successfully go through a multiple-stage application process.
+To be allowed to exhibit any systems, demonstrations or models at EHW 2021 teams must be registered for one of the two application categories (as detailed below) and successfully go through a multiple-stage application process.
 Applicants, who successfully proceed to exhibit at EHW 2021, will receive the opportunity to show their systems over the course of a week at Valencia.
 Additionally, applicants have the opportunity to compete in the Design Competition with one or multiple systems and win one of six different awards.

 Please be aware that the provided description is only a brief outline of the EHW 2021 Rules & Regulations and is by no means complete.
 The detailed rulebook is provided after a successful registration.